Free LASIK Consultations: Call 888-204-8320 9:00AM–5:00PM

 What is Dry Eye?

-Dry Eye is a very common condition, but one that must be frequently monitored and treated to prevent more serious eye problems from developing in the future.
+Dry Eye is a very common condition that occurs when your eyes do not produce enough tears.
+It must be frequently monitored and treated to prevent more serious eye problems from developing in the future.
 There are many causes of dry eye, and these can be categorized into two main causes.
 Either the eye fails to produce a sufficient amount of tears, or the quality of the tears is poor, which causes the tears to evaporate too quickly.

 While symptoms can vary from one patient to another, the most common symptoms are red, dry, and itchy eyes that tend to be worse at the end of the day.
 As contradictory as it may seem, another common symptom of dry eye is watery eyes.
-This happens because the poor quality tears do not properly lubricate the eye, and thus the eye tries to produce more tears.
+While your initial thought may be that dry eyes mean that you don’t make enough tears, this happens because the poor-quality tears do not properly lubricate the eye, and thus the eye tries to produce more tears.

 Dry eye symptoms may include: